 Parker first started playing out as a coffeehouse pianist, occasionally weaving her own piano compositions into sets of Chopin, Debussy, Rachmaninoff, and Grieg.
 From there, she rediscovered her love for guitar and began singing and writing lyrics, releasing her self-titled debut album in Portland, in 2011.
 The eclectic mix of avant pop, stride piano, and indie rock was noted for its sharp musicianship and stylistic breadth.
 Her second album, the 7-song EP “Searching & Sewing,” released in 2013, was described as “like folk music–but folk music from a country you’ve never heard of before.”

-For the next few years, after traveling regularly to the east coast for music, Parker moved to New York in 2016, where she worked on her third album with Grammy-winning engineer Rocky Gallo in Brooklyn, NY.
-Drawing from a well that reaches deep into the roots of jazz and folk as well as her own emotional journey, The Dreamer & The Dream was originally about a character the artist first encountered in a dreamlike state.
+Parker moved to New York in 2016, where she worked on her third album, The Dreamer & The Dream, with Grammy-winning engineer Rocky Gallo in Brooklyn, NY.
+Drawing from a well that reaches deep into the roots of jazz and folk as well as her own emotional journey, the album was inspired by a character the artist first encountered in a dreamlike state.
 With this album Parker reaches even deeper into her ancestral musical roots and farther into her own personal mysticism.
 Adding world music pulses and ambient textures into the singer-songwriter’s already rich stew of sounds, The Dreamer & The Dream showcases the many rooms and moods of Parker’s accidental kind of jazz, her personal improvisation on the world’s collective folk-step.